Gardening & Herbs

 Is there anything more delicious than a handpicked peach, a sprig of peppermint, vine ripened tomatoes, or a fresh twig of rosemary?
 Having a connection to herbs and plants brings awareness to the rhythms of nature.
 Be curious about herbs, flowers, plants, and the world around you.
 Growing your own herbs is empowering, healthful, and fun!
 Tending to a plant, making sure it gets the right amount of water, sun and nutrients is a practical way to deepen your connection to your “whole”self.

-Just a few ways herbs and plants our partners in health:
+Just a few ways herbs and plants are our partners in health:

 Many of you may already be experiencing a positive herbal and plant connection.
 Remember, there are many plants that can make you sick and are deadly poisonous.
 You should not harvest nor consume any part of any wild edible plant, herb, weed, tree, fruit, or bush until you have 100% verified and identified that it is safe for you.
 It is important to take necessary precautions harvesting any plant.
 Avoid harvesting from places with pollution or runoff, along roadsides, and avoid harvesting endangered plants (see unitedplantsavers.org).
 Understand there are some plants used medicinally only in small doses verses some that can be eaten with little concern.